Before a commercial flight leaves the ground, flight attendants instruct passengers to "Put on your...

 - Practicing for interviews

 Life Coach – Many ask how a life coach differs from a mental health therapist.
-A life coach for a young adult serves as a mentor who can help with setting goals and learning techniques for achieving them.
+A life coach for a young adult serves as a mentor who can help set goals and learn techniques for achieving them.
 Like many of the professionals mentioned here, a life coach has the advantage of being an objective third party who aims to build trust with the client.

 Accountant – Most of us think of accountants simply as tax-preparers.
 A certified public accountant (CPA) has more extensive training and has passed rigorous examinations.
 Beyond preparing taxes, a CPA can help with tax planning, setting up a small business, or consulting on retirement planning.